blue-pho3nix/org2ip-asn/README.md

 ---

-## How It Works
+## About

-- Queries bgp.he.net and CAIDA AS Rank to find organization ASNs and extract their corresponding IP ranges.
+- Queries bgp.he.net and CAIDA AS Rank to find organization ASNs and extracts their IP ranges.
-- The organization name must match exactly, and is matched against the organization, not the AS name.
 - Does not save empty ASNs (no IPv4 ranges) to a file.

 <details>